John and Ruth Burgess Collection

 This series includes the personal and professional correspondence of Ruth Payne Burgess.
 Letters from Nicholas Murray Butler, Varina Jefferson Davis, widow of the President of the Confederate States of America, and from contemporary artists and collectors are included.
 There are a number of letters from the German Imperial household in exile at Doorn, The Netherlands.
 Topics include social engagements, family matters, and details of everyday life.
 Travel adventures and conditions (Europe pre & post-World War I, Japan, and North Africa) are mentioned.
 Letters regarding the history and genealogy of the Jewett and Burgess families are common.
 Letters of her estate planning and settlement are included.
 This series also contains Burgess's art in the form of sketches, sketchbooks, music composition, short stories, and poetry.

-An index of the correspondence received by Ruth Payne Burgess is available.
+An received by Ruth Payne Burgess is available.

 This series includes letters from Elisha Payne Jewett Burgess (son), Ruth Payne Burgess II and Jeanette Field Burgess (granddaughters), and a few old photographs, as well as an inventory of the Burgess Collection held by Columbia University.
 In this series, the items are arranged into folders alphabetically by topic or writer, then chronologically within each folder.